 Visible blood is the most obvious sign in external hemorrhage.
 Internal bleeding, on the other hand, may go unnoticed unless it is substantial or affect a vital area causing symptoms.

 Internal bleeding may be completely asymptomatic or cause symptoms depending on the region.
 Pulmonary bleeding may present as hemoptysis or hemothorax.

 GI bleeding may cause hematemesis, melena or bleeding per rectum.

 Bleeding in urine may be a sign of urinary infection.

 Bleeding in the brain may present with a neural deficit.

 Minor bleeding wounds require wound cleaning and dressings.

-The definite treatment of external bleeding depend on the site and size of the wound but may include , operative procedures as needed like ligation, repair, and excision.
+The definite treatment of external bleeding depends on the site and size of the wound but may include operative procedures as needed like ligation, repair, and excision.
 Fluid replacement and blood transfusion are carried as per needs.